travis-ci/travis.rb/README.md

 * Improve OS detection.
 * Fix `travis report`.
 * Fix issues with new payload for permissions endpoint (used by `travis monitor`).
+* Improve default logic for whether `travis monitor` should display desktop notifications.
 * Make desktop notifications work on Mac OSX 10.9.
+* Increase and improve debug output.
+* Only load pry if console command is actually invoked, not when it is loaded (for instance by `travis help`).

 **1.6.1** (November 4, 2013)